mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 >Why is that worth what you're charging?

->How does that earn my business more money?
+>How does that increase my profits?

 >Why do I need you?